 A friendly staff, along with reasonably sized rooms, provide a retreat from the hustle of Union Square while being located in the heart of it all.
-The small inn dates back to 1912 when it was an antiquarian bookstore with accommodations to boot.
+The small inn dates back to 1912 when it was an antiquarian bookstore with accommodations.

-In the mornings, guests congregate on their floor's lounge for an expanded Continental breakfast; in the afternoon the staff offers wine and small bites; and before bed, guests munch on chocolate chip cookies and chat about their day.
+In the mornings, guests congregate on their floor's parlor lounge for an expanded Continental breakfast; in the afternoon the staff offers wine and small bites; and before bed, guests munch on chocolate chip cookies and chat about their day.
 At turndown, staffers deliver bottles of water and chocolate.

 The nightly wine hour is a popular event for guests, who gather to swap stories about their days.